-Regarding the research theme of instruction tuning for writing assistance, our work is most closely related to \textsc{PEER} \cite{schick2023peer}, who fine-tuned T5-based LLMs by following user-provided text-editing plans to perform the said edits.
+On instruction tuning for writing assistance, our work is closely related to \textsc{PEER} \cite{schick2023peer}, who fine-tuned T5-based LLMs by following user-provided text-editing plans to perform the said edits.
 There are a few significant differences in our approach compared to \textsc{PEER}.
 While \textsc{PEER} attempts to either create or leverage a user-provided \textit{plan}, realize the \textit{edits} conditioned on the plan, and try to \textit{explain} the plan, we focus only on the \textit{plan} and \textit{edit} parts of the pipeline.
-Even when it comes to handling the set of editing plans in the form of natural language instructions, our work focuses on edits that do not add new information.
+Even when it comes to handling editing plans in the form of natural language instructions, our work focuses on edits that do not add new information.
 Therefore, we compare our models only against \textsc{PEER}-Edit models.

-Our work is closest to \textsc{DElIteraTeR} \cite{kim-etal-2022-improving} in terms of leveraging datasets from various text editing tasks, which, in their work, are then used for training an iterative text editing model using a tag-and-edit approach.
-As we focus on non-meaning-changing edits similar to \citet{kim-etal-2022-improving}, we broaden the scope to accommodate for some meaning change since some of the style-related tasks such as neutralization, require such edits by definition.
-Specifically, we extend the \textsc{style} category proposed by \citet{du-etal-2022-understanding-iterative} and \citet{kim-etal-2022-improving} to include tasks such as paraphrasing, formality style transfer, and neutralization.
-Our experiments have shown that instruction tuning with multiple tasks is more effective than multi-task fine-tuning, making the instruction space denser and reinforcing the complementary effects of multiple tasks.